 A self-employed 401(k) —sometimes called a solo 401(k)—often provides the highest savings potential for self-employed individuals as, in many ways, it works the same way as a standard 401(k).
 This type of account is available for small-business owners who don’t have any employees (apart from a spouse) and could make a good option for sole proprietors, independent consultants or contractors, partnerships, or owner-only corporations looking for a retirement plan similar to one they might get from working at a larger company.

 If you are self-employed or have income from freelancing or a side hustle, you can open a SEP IRA even if you have a full-time job elsewhere.
-The SEP IRA is similar to a traditional IRA but contributions may be tax-deductible to the small business, not necessarily the individual—the SEP IRA has a much higher contribution limit, though.
-SEP IRAs can help self-employed individuals or small-business owners save up to the contribution limit of $69,000 in tax year 2024 for retirement in a tax-advantaged way.
-As with many small business retirement plans, there are also nuances and potential drawbacks of SEP IRAs that you'd want to consider as you weigh your options.
+The SEP IRA is similar to a traditional IRA where contributions may be tax-deductible to the small business, not necessarily the individual—but the SEP IRA has a much higher contribution limit.
+SEP IRAs can help self-employed individuals or small-business owners save as much as $69,000 in tax year 2024 for retirement in a tax-advantaged way.

 Savings Incentive Match Plan for Employees—or SIMPLE IRA —is a plan for businesses with 100 or fewer employees that might not have the resources to handle the administrative duties involved with larger retirement plans.
 Contribution limits are much lower than those of a self-employed 401(k) or SEP IRA but all contributions (employee + employer) are immediately vested to the employee.
 Like personal IRAs, SIMPLE IRAs are designed to discourage account holders from taking money out before retirement.

-If you’re enrolled in an HSA-eligible high-deductible health plan, another long-term savings option to consider when you’re self-employed is a health savings account (HSA).
-You can save 15.3% in FICA taxes on contributions since you're paying as both employer and employee.4 HSAs are triple tax-advantaged,1 and contributions are investable.
-Once you’re 65, you can also choose to use your HSA funds for expenses other than health care.
-In this case, your HSA has the potential to act similarly to a traditional IRA, where you pay taxes on withdrawals, but for an HSA, this only applies to expenses outside of qualified medical expenses.
+If you’re enrolled in an HSA-eligible high-deductible health plan, another long-term savings option to consider when you’re self-employed is a health savings account ( HSA ).
+You can save 15.3% in FICA taxes on contributions since you're paying as both employer and employee.
+4 HSAs are triple tax-advantaged, 1 and contributions are investable and are 100% yours for qualified medical expenses.
+Once you’re 65 you can also choose to use your HSA funds for expenses other than health care.
+In this case, your HSA has the potential to act similarly to a traditional IRA, where you pay taxes on withdrawals made for expenses outside of health care.

 4. What is a backdoor Roth IRA?
 When would someone need this type of account? — Kristina